elireinhold/CS-546-Final-Project/README.md

 ### 5. Map Integration
 - Display a map view of events you have saved
-- Click on events on the map to view information (name, location, road closures)
+- Click on events on the map to view information (name, location, event details, and distance)
-- Use MongoDB geospatial queries to find events near your location
+- Use Geolib to find events near your location

 ### 6. User-Created Public Events
 - Users can create, edit, or delete their own public events